Patterns behind Chaos: Forecasting Data Movement for Efficient Large-Scale MoE LLM Inference: Discussion

-\subsection{Discussion}
+We note that our 8-GPU EP scale inherently limits the achievable improvement: with EP8, each GPU holds 16 experts per layer, so every GPU likely contains a mix of hot and cold experts, naturally yielding a relatively balanced workload even under the \texttt{Default} layout (the max/min execution-time ratio is only about 1.3$\times$).
+We expect greater speedups at larger EP scales where load imbalance is more pronounced.

+\section{Discussion}

-This wafer-scale GPU architecture simply serves as a case study demonstrating the practical applicability of our proposed insights, which constitute the paper's primary contribution.
-Our design implements only a subset of the proposed insights to validate their effectiveness.
-We follow \hyperref[box:insight3]{\underline{Insight 3}} for task allocation and leverage temporal relation insights (\hyperref[box:insight1]{\underline{Insight 1}} and part of \hyperref[box:insight2]{\underline{Insight 2}}) to build a data-driven predictor.
-However, the remaining insights offer significant potential for further exploitation in wafer-scale architectures.
-For instance, \hyperref[box:insight2]{\underline{Insight 2}} could inform LLC prefetch strategies and enhance task allocation algorithms that consider LLC data placement.
-Spatial relation insights (\hyperref[box:insight4]{\underline{Insight 4}} and \hyperref[box:insight5]{\underline{Insight 5}}) could optimize initial expert placement, which could be further refined by incorporating task information from \hyperref[box:insight6]{\underline{Insight 6}}.
-Importantly, our insights extend far beyond this case study to benefit diverse future systems including multi-GPU clusters~\cite{zhu2025megascale-infer, zhang2025comet}, CXL-based or CPU-based memory disaggregation~\cite{moelightning,fang2025klotski}, Flash-based multi-hierarchy systems~\cite{cambricon-llm, sheng2023flexgen}, and other emerging architectures and systems.
+Both the wafer-scale GPU architecture and the prefill-guided expert placement strategy serve as case studies demonstrating the practical applicability of our profiling insights, which constitute the paper's primary contribution.
+Specifically, the wafer-scale GPU design follows \hyperref[box:insight3]{\underline{Insight 3}} for task allocation and leverages temporal relation insights (\hyperref[box:insight1]{\underline{Insight 1}} and part of \hyperref[box:insight2]{\underline{Insight 2}}) to build a data-driven predictor.
+The prefill-guided placement strategy utilizes \hyperref[box:insight1]{\underline{Insight 1}} to guide decode-stage expert placement using information collected during prefill.